Masai Mara Safari in Kenya – Everything You Need to Know

 Do I recommend this safari trip?

 I will not say that everyone should do this trip, because some parts of the tour are exhausting and downright annoying, and spending 12 hours in a car each day is not what I have expected.
 However, if you want to see creatures in the open space, there is no better way to do it than going on a safari.
 The scenery, the wildlife, and people you meet will make the experience unforgettable.
-Watching the sunset in the African savannah with zebras eating grass and gazelles running around in groups is one of the best things I have ever seen in my lifetime.
+Watching the sunset in the African savanna with zebras eating grass and gazelles running around in groups is one of the best things I have ever seen in my lifetime.

 Pin this post “Masai Mara Safari in Kenya – Everything You Need to Know” to Pinterest!